 Online Mortgage Lenders

-As a starting point, it’s easy to see the rates offered by dozens of online lenders.
-A great site to compare multiple quotes is LendingTree.
-In addition, here is a regularly updated list of mortgage companies and their current rates:
+As a starting point, it's easy to see the rates offered by dozens of online lenders.
+Here is a regularly updated list of mortgage companies and their current rates:

 Other Home Loan Options